josevazf/42-Born2BeRoot/README.md

 `mkdir cmdline-chatgpt` - create a directory

-Enter the created directory and create a virtual environment:
+Enter the new directory and create a virtual environment:

 `python3 -m venv chatgpt_cli`

 `source chatgpt_cli/bin/activate` - activate virtual environment

-Get OpenAI API key:
+Get an OpenAI API key, you will need a payed account for this to work.
+Light calls on the API cost a fraction of a cent $0.001, so it's ok for casual use.
+See this [page](https://gptforwork.com/tools/openai-chatgpt-api-pricing-calculator) to get a sense of the values.
+Anyways you can set a monthly limit so you don't get out of control.

 `export OPEN_API_KEY=<key>` - create an environment variable for this API key